 The paper is organized as follows.
 We begin with some real-life examples of multilevel consistency.
-In Section 3, we present a formal model for specifying and reasoning about multilevel consistency.
+In Sect.
+3, we present a formal model for specifying and reasoning about multilevel consistency.
 Section 4 describes algorithms for verifying multilevel consistency.
 We conclude with a discussion of related work.
-Some details and proofs are presented in an Appendix.
+Detailed proofs can be found in the technical report [8].

-2 Multilevel consistency in the wild
+2 Multilevel Consistency in the Wild